sanghung4/SonarCloudTestRepo/README.md

-# wms-eclipse-core-service
+# wms-mincron-core-service

-This is the eclipse service for ERP Companion apps.
+This is the mincron service for ERP Companion apps.